Samrat-Doi/Music-Recommendation-System/README.md

 -Strong Negative Co-Relations between Features with threshold =  -0.5 *Hence, 'acousticness' is negatively correlated with 'energy' and 'loudness'.*

+## FEATURE ENGINEERING AND PREPROCESSING <br>
+- "Polarity" feature was created using textblob to calculate the opinion of the tracks using track_name.
+- "Subjectivity" feature was created using textblob to calculate the intensity of opinion of the tracks using track_name.

 ## DESIGN AND PROTOTYPE<br>
 -The first approach of memory concentrates on the computation of relationships across products or items separately, while the Model-based approach is investigating both items and ratings by characterizing them.
 - We will concentrate on Collaborative Filtering, which can be globally thought as a matrix-completion problem.